 If you find that you need to cover their entire bodies, make sure the room they are in is on the cooler side and offer them water frequently.
 You should keep your Malamute supervised at all times whilst they are using a weighted blanket to ensure they are not overheating and to make sure they can leave if they want to.

-Thankfully we’ve found a few toys that helped to keep our pups calm and occupied long enough for them to eventually tire out.
+Thankfully we’ve found a few toys that helped to keep our pups calm and occupied long enough for them to tire out eventually.

 Treat-filled Chew Toys – Stuffable Extreme Dog Toy by KONG

 Our go-to for overly energetic Malamutes is a treat-filled chew toy.
-Mals are highly food orientated and love to play so nothing is more perfect for them than combining the two.
-These toys are essentially just chew toys with hollowed centres that can be filled with any treat of your choice.
+Mals are highly food-orientated and love to play so nothing is more perfect for them than combining the two.
+These toys are essentially just chew toys with hollowed centers that can be filled with any treat of your choice.

 The toys make it difficult to get the treats back out again and have the added benefit of keeping your Malamute occupied by themselves.